is part of the Informa Markets Division of Informa PLC

 It is important to read the entire Exhibitor Service Kit thoroughly.
 Below are the documents we recommend starting with.

 e.
 Certificate of Insurance (COI) Instructions

 Set calendar appointments for order discount deadlines, booth approval form deadline and your Target Move-In date and time to ensure you are saving money and have a smooth set up.
-All dates can be found in the Deadlines Checklist in your Exhibitor Services Kit and on the homepage of your Exhibitor Resources page.
+All dates can be found in the Deadlines Checklist in your Exhibitor Services Kit and in the Exhibitor Console.

 We are here to assist you and know who to contact when you need assistance.

 a.
 Account Managers: Contract your space, upgrade or add sponsorships, make contact or account information changes.

 b.
 Client Services Specialists: Questions about set-up, need help accessing your console, have questions about registering your booth staff or any time you are not sure who to ask!